-Always give model, year, and the VIN information when ordering parts.
+Note:Always give model, year, and the V.I.N. number information when ordering parts.
 Also, we recommend that you keep a copy of this information separate from the motorhome in the event theft or vandalism requires you to supply a copy to the authorities.